Redocly/redocly-cli/docs/commands/join.md

 The `join` command supports OpenAPI 3.x descriptions only.
 {% /admonition %}

 Maintainers of multiple API descriptions can benefit from storing each endpoint as a standalone API description file.
 However, this approach is not supported by the majority of OpenAPI tools, as they require a single API description file.

-With Redocly CLI, you can solve this problem by using the `join` command that can combine two or more API description files into a single one.
+With Redocly CLI, you can solve this problem by using the `join` command to combine two or more API description files into a single one.

+The `join` command differs from the [`bundle`](./bundle.md) command.
+The `bundle` command takes a root OpenAPI file as input and follows the `$ref` mentions to include all the referenced components into a single output file.
+The `join` command can combine multiple OpenAPI files into a single unified API description file.

-To easily distinguish the origin of OpenAPI objects and properties, you can optionally instruct the `join` command to append custom prefixes to them.
+To easily distinguish the origin of OpenAPI objects and properties, you can optionally instruct the `join` command to prepend custom prefixes to them.

 The `join` command accepts both YAML and JSON files, which you can mix in the resulting `openapi.yaml` or `openapi.json` file.
 Setting a custom name and extension for this file can be achieved by providing it through the `--output` argument.
 Any existing file is overwritten.
 If the `--output` option is not provided, the command uses the extension of the first entry point file.

 Apart from providing individual API description files as the input, you can also specify the path to a folder that contains multiple API description files and match them with a wildcard (for example, `myproject/openapi/*.(yaml/json)`).
 The `join` command collects all matching files and combines them into one file.

-{% admonition type="info" name="Use join with other commands" %}
 We recommend running [`lint`](./lint.md) before joining API descriptions to ensure that they are valid and meet the expected standards.
-You may also want to use [decorators](./../decorators.md) to add any filtering or transformation needed for your API descriptions, either before or after bundling.
+You may also want to use [decorators](./../decorators.md) to add any filtering or transformation needed for your API descriptions, either before or after combining.
-{% /admonition %}

-### Usage
+## Usage

 ```bash
 redocly join <api> <api>...